Alchemical harmonic approximation based potential for iso-electronic diatomics: Foundational baseline for $\Delta$-machine learning: Numerical results and discussion

 \subsection{Comparing potentials}

-Note that conventional potentials, such as Morse, Lennard-Jones or the harmonic potential (harmonic in~$d$) all model distance-dependent nuclear repulsion \textit{and} electronic attraction togther---despite the fact that the Coulombic part could have been easily subtracted in order to better focus on the contributions from quantum mechanics (Fig.~\ref{fig:potentials}).
-Especially in the short range, difficulties arise as Coulombic and empirical repulsion do not cancel exactly.
+Note that conventional potentials, such as Morse, Lennard-Jones or the harmonic potential (harmonic in~$d$) all model distance-dependent nuclear repulsion \textit{and} electronic attraction together---despite the fact that the Coulombic part could have been easily subtracted in order to better focus on the contributions from quantum mechanics (Fig.~\ref{fig:potentials}).
+Especially for short distances, difficulties arise as Coulombic and empirical repulsion do not cancel exactly, e.g. the repulsive term of the Lennard-Jones (LJ) potential ($\propto r^{-12}$) does not describe a \textit{physical} repulsion.
+Fitting parameters of the LJ potential minus the Coulomb repulsion to the electronic energy of the diatomic then produces a cancellation of questionable quality as seen in Fig.~\ref{fig:potentials}.
 The advantage of Eq.~\ref{eq:E_d} is its correct and systematic behavior for $d = 0$ and $d \rightarrow \infty$, and its dependence on only one calibration point, almost regardless of choice of $d$ and $\lambda$.